Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Riccati foliations

-One could define define Riccati foliations on arbitrary $\P^1$-bundles, not necessarily of the form $\P(E)$.
+\begin{remark} One could define define Riccati foliations on arbitrary $\P^1$-bundles, not necessarily of the form $\P(E)$.
 However, in this paper, {\it all Riccati foliations are defined on projectivized vector bundles $\P(E)$}.
-In particular, they are birationally equivalent to the trivial bundle $X\times \P^1$ where all above formula makes sense globally; moreover, they come from the $\sl$-connection on $X\times \C^2$ obtained by setting $\alpha+\delta=0$.
+In particular, when $X$ is projective, they are birationally equivalent to the trivial bundle $X\times \P^1$ where all above formula makes sense globally; moreover, they come from the $\sl$-connection on $X\times \C^2$ obtained by setting $\alpha+\delta=0$. \end{remark}